-As per [40 CFR Part 124.8(a)] and [10 CSR 20-6.020(1)(A)2.] a factsheet shall be prepared to give pertinent information regarding the applicable regulations, rationale for the development of effluent limitations and conditions, and the public participation process for the Missouri State Operating Permit (MSOP or operating permit) listed below.
+Pursuant to 40 CFR Part 124.8(a) and 10 CSR 20-6.020(1)(A)2. a factsheet shall be prepared to give pertinent information regarding the applicable regulations, rationale for the development of effluent limitations and conditions, and the public participation process for the Missouri State Operating Permit (MSOP or operating permit) listed below.
 A factsheet is not an enforceable part of an operating permit.

 This permit is issued under the authority of the Save Drinking Water Act, authorized by the EPA for State of Missouri administration at 40 CFR 147.1301 which incorporates portions of RSMo 644, 10 CSR 20-6, and 10 CSR 20-7 by reference.
-Additional regulations are incorporated but not listed here for permit brevity.
+Additional regulations are incorporated and listed within.